seenivasan-offl/ai-system-health-monitor/README.md

 # 🤖 AI System Health Monitor & Auto-Incident Ticket Generator

-A **real-world DevOps + AI integrated monitoring system** that continuously collects server health metrics (CPU, RAM, Disk), analyzes them using an AI model, and automatically generates incident tickets when abnormal conditions are detected — just like enterprise IT monitoring tools.
+A **real-world DevOps + AI integrated monitoring system** that continuously collects server health metrics (CPU, RAM, Disk), analyzes them using an AI model, automatically generates incident tickets when abnormal conditions are detected, and **sends email alerts for critical issues** — similar to enterprise IT monitoring tools.

-This project demonstrates **backend engineering, AI integration, rule-based automation, dashboard visualization, Docker deployment, and agent-based monitoring** — making it ideal for placement interviews.
+This project demonstrates **backend engineering, AI integration, rule-based automation, email alerting, dashboard visualization, Docker deployment, and agent-based monitoring** — making it ideal for placement interviews.

 ---

 ## 🚀 Project Overview

-Modern IT infrastructures require continuous monitoring.
+Modern IT infrastructures require continuous monitoring and instant alerting.
 This system simulates an **enterprise monitoring pipeline**:

 1. A **Python Agent** runs on a server and collects system metrics.
-2. The agent sends metrics to a **Spring Boot backend API**.
+2. The agent sends metrics to a **Spring Boot Backend API**.
 3. Backend stores metrics in **MySQL**.
 4. A **Rule Engine** determines severity.
 5. If abnormal → **AI model generates incident summary**.
 6. An **Incident Ticket** is automatically created.
+7. **Email Alert Service** sends notifications for HIGH / CRITICAL incidents.
-7. A **Web Dashboard** displays live metrics & incidents.
+8. A **Web Dashboard** displays live metrics & incidents.

 ---